develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 there is nothing to prevent you from passing wrong type of objects as parameters to your functions.

-It is a very common in Python code that an object you have at hand isn't actually the kind of an object you *believe* it is.
+It is commonplace in Python code that an object you have at hand isn't actually the kind of an object you *believe* it is.
 This makes you passing objects to functions that aren't expecting them and referring to object properties that do not exist.